Platte River: Main stem

-After the North Platte and the South Platte rivers join to form the Platte River, over most of its length it is a sandy, broad, shallow, braided river.
-Its many shallow channels and islands and ever-changing sandbars made navigation difficult; it was never used as a major water transportation route.
+After the North Platte and the South Platte rivers join to form the Platte River, over most of its length, it is a sandy, broad, shallow, braided river.
+Its many shallow channels, islands, and ever-changing sandbars made navigation difficult; it was never used as a major water transportation route.
 The Platte flows in a large arc, east-southeast to near Fort Kearny and then east-northeast, across Nebraska south of Grand Island and on to Columbus.
 The Platte River is joined from the north by the about 70 mi Loup River about 2 mi southeast of Columbus.
 During pioneer days, a Loup River ferry crossed the river.
 From Columbus, the Platte flows almost due east about 50 mi past North Bend and then on to Fremont.

 Near Fremont, the Platte bends south and then east around the location of Omaha in a large "L" turn.
-Near Fremont the Platte turns sharply and flows south-southeast about 10 mi to about Waterloo, Nebraska—located about 20 mi west of Omaha.
-Near Waterloo the Platte turns even more and heads almost due south for about 10 mi.
+Near Fremont, the Platte turns sharply and flows south-southeast about 10 mi to about Waterloo, Nebraska—located about 20 mi west of Omaha.
+Near Waterloo, the Platte turns even more and heads almost due south for about 10 mi.
 About 30 mi east-southeast of Waterloo and about 30 mi from the Platte's confluence with the Missouri River, the Platte is joined from the north by the Elkhorn River.
 The Elkhorn, a 290 mi river, originates in the eastern Sandhills of Nebraska and is one of the largest tributaries of the Platte River.
 The Elkhorn joins the Platte on its south-bound path just southwest of Omaha, approximately 1 mile (2 km) south and 3 miles (5 km) west of Gretna.
 The pioneers leaving from near Omaha (established 1854) or Council Bluffs, Iowa (established 1846) used the Mormon Trail north of the Platte River and had to ferry across the Elkhorn.
 After the Union Pacific railroad was constructed west from Omaha in 1866, it had to build a major bridge across the Elkhorn.
 After the confluence of the Elkhorn and the Platte River, the Platte continues southward, about 7 mi before it turns sharply and heads almost due East for about 20 mi before its confluence with the Missouri River.
 Sarpy County is shaped like a crescent, being bounded on the east by the Missouri River, on the south and west by the Platte, and on the north by Douglas County, which contains Omaha.
 The Platte-Missouri River confluence is about 10 mi south of Omaha.